kimpro82/MyBizApps/VBA/ProgressRateTracker/README.md

   - A Burn-up chart for a development plan
     - Calculates total, done, and remained rates for each day
+      - Total rate: Calculate based on the weighted contribution of tasks with any progress indicated by cell color
     - Only updates done and remained rates up to the current day

     ![Progress Rate Tracker 2](./Images/ProgressRateTracker_2.png)